 per micro liter of blood.

-These counts serve as indicators to specific diseases.
-For example, a high neutrophil count would indicate an infection, a cancer or physical stress while high lymphocytes counts would indicate AIDS .
-High monocyte and eosinophil count usually pinpoint bacterial infection.
+For example, a high neutrophil count would indicate an infection, a cancer, or physical stress while a high lymphocytes count would indicate AIDS .
+High monocyte and eosinophil counts usually pinpoint bacterial infection.

-High white blood cell count are considered normal in certain situations
+High white blood cell counts are considered normal in certain situations:

-• Normal newborns and infants have higher WBC counts than adults.
+- Healthy newborns and infants a have higher WBC counts than adults.

 The WBC count tends to be lower in the morning and higher in the late afternoon and they are age-related.

-Scientists are still not certain if, besides being a good indicator or a problem, high white blood cell count could also trigger a serious disease or if it naturally rises after an illness.
+However, when the white blood cell counts continue to rise or fall to abnormal levels it means that the condition is getting worse — scientists are still not certain if besides being a good indicator of a problem, high white blood cell counts could also trigger a serious disease if they naturally rise after an illness.

 One thing is certain though.
 You should not ignore your doctor's orders to have a white blood count done.
-It is a reliable and inexpensive way that enables better and sooner prognosis.
+It is a reliable and inexpensive way to enable better and faster diagnosis and prognosis.